Road Level of Service (LOS) Calculator

 It serves engineers, planners, students, and consultants for preliminary assessments, feasibility studies, or quick checks before detailed HCM software analysis.

-How to use Road Level of Service (LOS) Calculator
+How to use Road Level of Service (LOS) Calculator?

 Purpose Estimate operational quality and congestion level of road segments or intersections under given traffic and geometric conditions, helping identify capacity issues or improvement needs.